 This gives the result 0.829553434, or 82.96%.

 Further information and examples of the Excel T.Dist.Rt function can be found on the Microsoft Office website.

-If you get an error from your Excel T.Dist.Rt function this is likely to be one of the following:
+If you get an error from the Excel T.Dist.Rt function this is likely to be one of the following: